 At last it looks as if something had been found for the ex-President to do.
 He is said to have accepted the office of manager of some valuable New Mexican mines, with a big salary, and a permanent residence in New York.
-He has no fortune, and like most other people in the same condition, must work for his living.
+He has no fortune, and like most other people most cases the writers forget to en night.
+Saturday night, at I o'clock, in the same condition, must work for his living.

-York are rising up in arms against expense.
-We cheerfully supply le- but he refused it and gave his reathe cat nuisance.
-Ornamental gar- gitimate information to those mak- sons for so doing.
-They then dedens, valuable plants, rare vines and ling application for it, but, in future, manded a lamp and succeeded in shrubbery are all being ruthlessly destroyed by the night serenaders, who combine these proclivities with an unhallowed desire to keep people ficient amount to defray the postage blacksmith shop and brought out awake.
-The respectable portions of of a reply." the species hereafter will be taxed by the city, and all the others will be made away with as soon as caught.
+The peaceable inhabitants of New York are rising up in arms against the cat nuisance.
+Ornamental gardens, valuable plants, rare vines and shrubbery are all being ruthlessly destroyed by the night serenaders, who combine these proclivities with an unhallowed desire to keep people awake.
+The respectable portions of the species hereafter will be taxed by the city, and all the others will be made away with as soon as caught.

 Sea bathing along the New Jersey Insanity-Disturbers of the Deadcoast has its unpleasant drawbacks.
 Superstition-Mobocracy-Murder.
-Recently a mammoth shark, weighing upwards of a thousand pounds, was captured at a favorite resort for pleasure seekers, and to quiet the alarm naturally aroused, the enterprising hotel keepers of the district state that the sharks there are of a very cowardly nature, and would on into their jaws.
+Recently a mammoth shark, weighing upwards of a thousand pounds, was captured at a favorite resort for pleasure seekers, and to quiet the alarm naturally aroused, the enterprising hotel keepers of the district state that the sharks there are of a very cowardly nature, and would on no account devour a bather, unless he should put himself completely in to their jaws.

-The Democrafic disunion in Virginia, which exists to a considerable extent, is gloated over by Republican politicians and papers as guaranteeing the old Dominion for Garfield next November.
-We hear today that unless Merritt is removed from the New York collectorship, Conkling will do nothing to assist Garfield, and in the same dispatch Conkling, the Apollo, the eloquent, evening, and then the brother's wife State, and if he is disaffected, its vote is without a doubt secured for shovels, also the hat of the departed shovels, also the hat of the departed do you think of that!"
-One of the they carried it home, and put it in Answer-There is nothing in the have been farming on this same sons of the late Bishop Willoughby, an old well within a few feet of the law which requires a trustee of a bench, which is all destroyed. standing by, said: "Why doctor, door, where they could see it when- district school to go from home nor A large amount of this water ran An item for apiarists: There are that's nothing, look at me; I weigh ever they felt so disposed.
+The Democratic disunion in Virginia, which exists to a considerable extent, is gloated over by Republican politicians and papers as guaranteeing the old Dominion for Garfield next November.
+We hear today that unless Merritt is removed from the New York collectorship, Conkling will do nothing to assist Garfield, and in the same dispatch that Merritt will not be removed.
+Conkling, the Apollo, the eloquent, has immense power in the Empire State, and if he is disaffected, its vote is without a doubt secured for the Democrats.
+Disunion is danly that the climate of Minnesota and opened, but all the speaking and beats the climate of California or praying they could do would not re- you of my letter of the 12th inst., it is now impossible to find even a any other State, and with a tri- store life to the dead body.
+The umphant air of exultation, exclaim- corpse was in a good state of preserved: "Look at me! behold my beau- ation; the hair and beard had grown asked me: tifully rounded form.
+When I to be long and beautiful.
+This seemcame here I weighed only 87 pounds, ed to give them new faith, and put- England on a mission to preach the also a large amount of grain belongdo you think of that!"
+One of the they carried it home, and put it in Answer-There is nothing in the have been farming on this same sons of the late Bishop Willoughby, an old well within a few feet of the law which requires a trustee of a bench, which is all destroyed. standing by, said: "Why doctor, door, where they could see it when- district school to go from home nor A large amount of this water ran that's nothing, look at me; I weigh ever they felt so disposed.
 They to remain in the school district. into the canal leading to Lehi City, the revenue last year amounted to pounds."
 The doctor left.-St. Paul upon another date.
-This failing to trict to be absent during his whole also shared a little in this storm, but
+This failing to trict to be absent during his whole also shared a little in this storm, but (Minn.)
+Pioneer Press.